StireArLankar/zzz-da-results/README.md

 When adding new cycle data:

-1. Place JSON files in the `data/` directory with proper naming format
+1. Place JSON files in the appropriate numbered subdirectory within the `data/` directory with proper naming format
 2. Run `node process_data.js` to update the compiled results
 3. Use `node analyze.js` to update trend analysis
 4. Verify accuracy with `node validate_accuracy.js`